cosmos/sdk-tutorials/academy/golang-intro/6_packages.md

   }
 ```

-We use `func New(text string) error` to create an error.
-Something like this:
+You use `func New(text string) error` to create an error.
+An example is as follows:

 ```golang
 package main